attackant/NotTimThumb/README.md

 * Tilde support in URLs (for user home directories was added)
 * Code cleanup and PHP docblock comments
 * Added check to ensure class was defined before calling start method
+* Some updates using newer PHP language features

 Get Involved
 ========